 In your business, make the decisions you need to in order to stay profitable and happy.
 However, as your company’s leader, do not forget to keep your customer top of mind when making these changes and properly guide them to what is new.

 Your customers need you to make them feel that they are always first on your list.
-Be the leader your customers need so they feel heard, important, and a pivotal part of your company.
+Be the leader your customers need so they feel heard,

 Read Part 1: Why Does Leadership Matter for the Entrepreneur?